Northwestern University, Center for Legal Studies

 |Location:||Illinois, United States|

-The visiting post-doctoral fellow will offer three courses a year on topics pertaining to the history and political thought of the American Founding as extensions of the new law, social science and economic thought of the Atlantic Enlightenment.
-A strong preference will be given to candidates working at the intersections of constitutional innovation, politics and law in the context of the rise of eighteenth century invention and the new understandings of property.
-Candidates in legal history, the history of political and economic thought, and political theory whose work is historically grounded in the eighteenth century but has significant implications for the contemporary legacies of that empirical ground for questions of constitutionalism, liberty, equality and democracy would be particularly welcome.
-In addition to engaging in an active research and publishing agenda, the candidate is expected to provide a reasonable amount of assistance with organizing other activities associated with the Alexander Hamilton Project.
+A strong preference will be given to candidates working at the intersections of constitutional innovation, politics, and law in the context of the rise of eighteenth century invention, new understandings of property, the Enlightenment, and the creation of the United States.
+Particularly encouraged to apply are candidates in legal history, the history of political and economic thought, and/or political theory whose work is empirically grounded in the eighteenth century but has significant contemporary implications for questions of constitutionalism, liberty, equality, and democracy.

 |Primary Category:||Law and Legal History